ti-a-go/text/README.md

 ### Features

+- Token catalog: find occurrences of a given token in a group of documents
 - Process text data using Spacy and Stanza libraries
 - Access data from Wikipedia
 - Copy a file with textual data into data/ folder and access it from the notebooks